deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 ![](figures/figures_20_0.png)

-> 🔼 The figure shows the user interface used for human annotation in the preliminary analysis I, where annotators were asked to identify the next state given the current state and an action.
+> 🔼 The figure shows the interface used for human annotation in the preliminary analysis I, which involved a binary classification task to evaluate LLMs' ability to predict next states based on current states and actions.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Human annotation interface for preliminary analysis I in §3.1.